 Recognising excellence in the development of library services.

-The Ulverscroft Foundation and the International Federation of Library Associations and Institutions (IFLA) Libraries Serving Persons with Print Disabilities Section have for many years had a programme of awards to library workers.
-The aim is to assist the development of library services for print disabled people worldwide and to foster cooperation between library services serving these persons.
+The Ulverscroft Foundation and the International Federation of Library Associations and Institutions (IFLA) Libraries Serving Persons with Print Disabilities Section had for many years run a programme of awards to library workers.
+The aim was to assist the development of library services for print disabled people worldwide and to foster cooperation between library services serving these persons.

 The matter of future sponsorships is undecided